open-dis/viskit/MyViskitProjects/DefaultProject/README.txt

-This is a Visual Simkit (viskit) example project archive.
+This is a Visual Simkit (Viskit) example project archive.

 Open-source software for Discrete Event Simulation (DES) models can be found at